About Me

 Although both palaeontology and veterinary sciences were very appealing as a youth, I instead have pursued another interest of mine - specifically, web development.
 I've specialized in Drupal development.

-During the day, I'm a backend manager at Taoti Creative.
+During the day, I'm Drupal Development Manager at Taoti Creative.

 Working at Taoti since 2018, I'm also head of the dev-ops practice area and was majorly responsible for the shift to composer usage internally.
-Taoti is a top 100 Drupal company for contributions for the last year (as of April 2021).
+Taoti has been a top 100 Drupal company for contributions for multiple years primarily due to my involvement.

 When not "working" with Drupal at Taoti Creative - although lines are sometimes blurred which is what I get for turning a love into a job.
 Like I contribute quite a bit to Drupal - both core and the contrib ecosystem, often that is directly related to my work but sometimes no connection.
 Taoti specifically gives me time for DrupalCon so the barriers are quite often vague.
 Sometimes "yes this is my own time" but also "I'm able to contribute because I learnt about this bug at work and it interested me" and "Taoti's money is what gives me the free time to contribute".